Opening 2026 · 2027

 Stay

-A boutique hotel, hand-built in limestone and walnut, with mashrabiya balconies that catch the last of the sun.
+A boutique hotel, hand-built in limestone and walnut, with mashrabiya windows that catch the last of the sun.

 Chapter II